All That Philly Jazz Director Faye Anderson leads a walking tour, “Ridge Avenue Stroll through Philly’s Jazz History.”

-We’ll then head north up Ridge Avenue, stopping at the Bird Cage Lounge and Don-El Records.
+Our stroll will begin at the legendary Blue Note.
+We walk around the corner and stop at the Nite Cap.
+We then head north up Ridge Avenue, stopping at the Bird Cage Lounge and Don-El Records.

-We’ll then stop by V-Tone Records, the LaSalle Beauty Parlor and Butler’s Paradise Café (listed in the “Green Book”).
+We then stop by V-Tone Records, the LaSalle Beauty Parlor and Butler’s Paradise Café (listed in the “Green Book”).

 Next stops: Ridge Cotton Club (listed in the “Green Book”) and the Pearl Theatre.

 The highlight of the walk is the Checker Café, one of the last vestiges of the Ridge Avenue entertainment district.

 We end our stroll at Mr. Chip’s Bar and Irene’s Café (listed in the “Green Book”).

 We talk and walk the streets where future jazz legends such as Pearl Bailey, Clifford Brown, Cab Calloway, John Coltrane, Miles Davis, Duke Ellington, Dizzy Gillespie, Philly Joe Jones, Charlie Parker and Nancy Wilson once roamed.
 For more information, email Faye and firstname.lastname@example.org.

 10 thoughts on “Ridge Avenue Stroll through Philly’s Jazz History”